-On the other hand, if you are found to be at fault for an accident, your car insurance will be responsible for the other driver’s damages.
-If you own a car in Georgia you must have at least the minimum insurance coverage, which is:
+On the other hand, if you get found to be at fault for an accident, your car insurance will be responsible for the other driver’s damages.
+If you own a car in Georgia, you must have at least the minimum insurance coverage, which is:

 This coverage protects you if you’re found to be at fault in an accident or if you get into an accident with a driver who is uninsured or underinsured.

 to find a John Foy office near you

 Who pays for the attorney typically depends on your situation and your level of fault in the accident.
 For example, if you have over 50% of the fault in a car accident, you are the liable party.
 If you have less than 50%, you may be eligible for compensation.